 #22 Jane Eyre (Charlotte Brontë)

 I was overjoyed to see Jane Eyre – probably moreso than any other book – in this year’s Dymocks 101.
 It is on my List, of course, and I recently read it for the first time.
 It is a beautiful, wonderful, timeless book, and I’m telling you right now it will be one of my life-long favourites.
-Plus, Charlotte is the only Brontë to score a spot, so I guess that settles any debate as to who is the superior sibling in that family!
+Plus, Charlotte is the only Brontë to score a spot on the Dymocks 101, so I guess that settles any debate as to who is the superior sibling in that family!
 I was pretty shocked that Wuthering Heights didn’t take the honours, to be honest – personally, I think it pales in comparison, but from what I can tell it is the favourite of most contemporary Brontë readers.
 I guess you never can tell!

 #23 The Martian (Andy Weir)

 Andy Weir is living the dream.
 He self-published The Martian for free through his own website when he couldn’t attract the interest of major publishers, and now here he is, years later, with millions of book sales, a major motion film adaptation starring Matt Damon, and a coveted position on the Dymocks list.
 Plus, his book wasn’t half bad (I enjoyed it, in spite of myself)!
 Hats off to him 😉

 #25 The Rosie Project (Graeme Simsion)